Skip to content

 bash

-curl -fsSL https://raw.githubusercontent.com/obscreen/obscreen/master/system/client/install-client-player.sh -o /tmp/install-client-player.sh && chmod +x /tmp/install-client-player.sh && sudo /bin/bash /tmp/install-client-player.sh $USER $HOME
+curl -fsSL https://raw.githubusercontent.com/obscreen/obscreen/master/system/client/install-browser-player.sh -o /tmp/install-browser-player.sh && chmod +x /tmp/install-browser-player.sh && sudo /bin/bash /tmp/install-browser-player.sh $USER $HOME

 If previous script successfully finished, then restart your device by executing sudo reboot

-How to restart
+How to Restart

 Just use systemctl by executing sudo systemctl restart obscreen-player.service

-Sound activation
+Sound Activation

 WARNING